DevDay2019-AxonActive/DevDay2019-DevOps/Deploy-to-k8s.md

 Then we will use this docker file [docker file](https://raw.githubusercontent.com/DevDay2019-AxonActive/DevDay2019-DevOps/Prod/backend/Dockerfile) for building and pushing image to container

 ## 3. Build And Push Image
+Before building your image please make sure that your application.properties has correct your database connection If not we have to change it first.

 `az acr build -t devday-backend:latest --registry [containerRegistryName] --file Dockerfile .`

 > One single command for getting, build and push iimage